data2health/data-harmonization/RPPR.md

 # Expected Outcomes
 The primary outcomes for this project are:
 * a common data model for CTSA leveraging clinical standards such FHIR
-* migration pathways to and from the FHIR sever and traditional data models
+* migration pathways to and from the FHIR server and traditional data models
 * the beginning of federated query that can scale across the CTSAs with minimal impedance
 # Timeline (monthly)
 * 6/1 – Experiment with FHIR server as back-end for CTSA EHR data